guidov/Vettoretti_et_al_2022-NG/README.md

 ## Purpose

-The purpose of this repo is to provide the scripts/code used to produce to the simulation and real data results in the following manuscript.
-Data gene rated from this study can be download at:
+The purpose of this repo is to provide the scripts/code used to produce to the plots and the simple model results in the following manuscript.
+Data generated from this study can be download at: (Link will be provided soon)

 ## Citation